Rustling-Pines/typesafe-locale-generator/README.md

 - 🛡 **Type Safety:** Validates translation keys and locales at development time to catch issues early.
 - ✅ **Consistency Across Locales:** Ensures all keys are present in every locale, identifying missing translations during development.
-- 🌍 **Customizable Paths:** Configure input and output directories easily using environment variables.
+- 🌍 **Customizable Paths:** Flexibly set input and output directories via .env files, seamlessly adapting to diverse project structures.
 - 🌐 **Localized JSON Output:** Generates JSON files for each locale, ready to use with libraries like `react-i18next`, `ngx-translate`.
 - 🧩 **Interpolation Support:** Supports placeholders like `{name}` and `{count}`, enabling dynamic runtime replacements.
 - 🚀 **Automation:** Automatically generates locale files during the build step, streamlining the workflow.